KnowageLabs/Knowage-Documentation/chapter_3/create_performance_indicator/kpi.rst

 For these reasons, KPIs are always defined by expert analysts and then used to analyze performances through synthetic views that select and outline only meaningful information.

 Knowage allows the configuration of a KPI document thanks to a specific **KPI engine**.
-The critical value (or values) can be computed and visualized through the functionalities available in the ’KPI model’ section of Knowage menu area (see the next figure).
+The critical value (or values) can be computed and visualized through the functionalities available in the *KPI model* section of Knowage menu area.

 KPI development
 ------------------------------------------------------------------------------------------------------------------------

-We introduce the KPI tool by splitting the topic in steps.
-We briefly sum up here the arguments that we will cover in the following sections in order to have a general overview of the KPI implemetation.
+We briefly sum up here the contents that we will cover in the following sections in order to have a general overview of the KPI implemetation.

 -  **Measure definition**: it is necessary to define first the measures and attributes, eventually with parameters, to compute the critical value of interest.
 -  **KPI definition**: here you compute the requested value through a formula using the measures and attributes set in previuos step and  configure thresholds.